Bruswei/git-workshop-24/pages/3-tree-commit.md

 You should have received a new object with a different hash than what shows above, this is because the content of the commit object is different, like autor and comitter.

-Lets verify the new object with `git cat-file -t` and `git cat-file -p`
+Lets verify the new object with `git cat-file -t <hash-of-your-new-commit-object>` and `git cat-file -p <hash-of-your-new-commit-object>`